Building from scratch is like laying the foundation to your home. Done incorrectly, it's just a matter of time before the whole thing crumbles.

 On the flip side though, if the site is just a personal work portfolio or blog, this process can be fairly straightforward (unless you’re like me and can’t make up your mind about design elements).
 So as the name suggests, product websites are centered around produced items or professional services.

-Affiliate sites are easy because they should be easy.
-We make the process difficult.
+Affiliate sites are can be easy to create, but most designers make them complicated when they don’t need to be.
 The thing to remember when building affiliate sites is minimal distractions and a clear call-to-action.
 Nothing else matters (not even design).

-Now before you get up in arms and tell me I’m wrong, let me prove it to you by sharing a personal experience.
-Sometime in 2006, when I first started “dabbling” with html and web design, I was promoting several different VOIP offers (companies like Vonage).
+Now before you get up in arms and tell me I’m wrong, let me prove it to you by sharing an example.
+Sometime in 2006, one of our friends just started learning html and was promoting several different VOIP offers (companies like Vonage).

-I had started to have some real success promoting them via PPC, so I decided to take what at the time were very, very basic design skills and put a site together.
-I’d like to share my masterpiece with you:
+He had started to have some real success promoting them via PPC, so he decided to take what at the time were very, very basic design skills and put a site together.
+This is what the first site looked like:

 Interestingly enough, this site converted like crazy!
-I had many solid 4-figure days just promoting VOIP offers just through this little work or art.
+He had many solid 4-figure days just promoting VOIP offers just through this little work of art.
 It goes to show that when building affiliate sites, laser targeting your visitor on one or two things – the products you ultimately want them to go buy – is the name of the game.

 If you want to start a membership site, then there are several things you must consider.
-There are 5 main types of Membership Websites, and while we cover all 5 in the full training program, I want to spend this time talking about one that is probably the most popular: Content-Based Membership Websites.
+There are 5 main types of Membership Websites, and while we cover all 5 in the membership program, we want to spend this time talking about one that is probably the most popular: Content-Based Membership Websites.

 Successful content-based membership sites answer yes to two key questions: